colgate-cosc480ds/lecture/schedule.md

 query data](http://www.nature.com/nature/journal/v457/n7232/pdf/nature07634.pdf).  **Come to class prepared to discuss it.**  In particular, do the following:
         * Review the "Process of Data Science" slide from the first day's lecture.
 Slides are available in this repo.
 Align those steps with what was done in this study.
         * Are any steps missing (or at least not discussed in this article)?
+        * The paper describes the model they used for this data.
+What is the model?
+(I realize some terminology may be unfamiliar, but do your best to try to make sense of it.)
         * Think critically about GFT.
 What problem is it attempting to solve?
 Is it an effective solution?
 What are some potential limitations?